galaxyproject/galaxy-hub/src/GalaxyProject/Statistics/index.md

 ## Mailing Lists

-Membership in and traffic on Galaxy's [/Mailing Lists](/Mailing Lists) has seen steady increase over time.
+Membership in and traffic on Galaxy's [Mailing Lists](/src/Mailing Lists/index.md) has seen steady increase over time.
 Several milestones have contributed to this and affected membership and posting.

 * 2011/12: Galaxy-Announce list launched.
 * 2012/02: Default mailing list for newly registered users on [usegalaxy.org](/src/Main/index.md) was switched from Galaxy-User to Galaxy-Announce in mid 2012/02.
 At the same time a link to the other lists was also added to the registration form.